by Andrea M. Darcy

 According to research, yes.
 In a study on 119 depressed veterans who were randomly assigned to telepsychiatry or in-person treatment, outcomes were comparable.
 The veterans were also equally satisfied with their treatment, regardless if they did sessions using technology or in person.

-And a review of current research on video conferencing-based telepsychiatry found it in general the equivalent of in-person psychiatry, barring in the case of elderly patients.
+And research in 2015 on video conferencing-based telepsychiatry found it in general the equivalent of in-person psychiatry, barring in the case of elderly patients.

 What can online psychiatry help with?